Accelerated Infrastructure Delivery Project

 A key part of the criteria for acceleration is that companies would use the PR24 transition expenditure programme to fund the investments.
 This required Ofwat to make decisions on which schemes can be funded through the transition expenditure process, and we also considered the views of other regulators.
 This includes the Environment Agency, the Drinking Water Inspectorate (DWI), the Consumer Council for Water (CCW) and Natural England (NE).

-• £1.1bn to tackle storm overflows improving over 250 storm overflows and reducing the annual average of spills by 10,000, this includes work to improve water quality at the bathing water site at Ilkley on the River Wharfe and significantly reduce spills into Lake Windemere.
+- £1.7bn to tackle storm overflows improving over 250 storm overflows and reducing the annual average of spills by 10,000.
+These efforts include enhancing water quality at Ilkley’s bathing water site on the River Wharfe and significantly curbing spills into Lake Windermere.

-• £400m for water resilience schemes including installation of 462,000 smart meters and new water resource and water quality projects – in total these projects will deliver and protect 159Ml/d of water supply – helping to increase drought resilience.
+- £350m for water resilience schemes including installation of 462,000 smart meters, new water resource and water quality projects.
+Collectively, these endeavours will safeguard and provide 161Ml/d of water supply, fortifying our resilience against droughts.

-• £160m to help reduce nutrient pollution and create nutrient neutrality at 14 locations –protecting natural ecosystems, enabling the development of up to 82,500 homes and boosting economic development.
+- £160 million designated to combat nutrient pollution and achieve nutrient neutrality at 14 locations, safeguarding natural ecosystems, enabling the construction of up to 82,500 homes, and bolstering economic development.